Immutable Arrays Immutable Arrays are a safer and more efficient alternative to read-only lists while maintaining the same look and feel. They are inline classes that compile to regular arrays in the generated bytecode while eliminating mutating abilities and replacing common operations with highly-

 More memory efficient Unmodifiable lists have the same memory drawbacks as read-only lists (see [Benefits over read-only lists](#benefits-over-read-only-lists)) along with a tiny extra overhead from the wrapper.

-### Benefits over immutable lists from Java (such as Guava)
+### Benefits over Java immutable lists (such as Guava)

 No mutation exceptions at runtime Immutable lists defined in Java implement the mutable Java `List` interface and override mutating methods to throw exceptions.
 Although this prevents mutation, bad usages result in runtime exceptions affecting the user experience.
 Attempting to mutate an immutable array won't even compile preventing this category of defects altogether.